rev-net/memo/pitch.md

 Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes for disputes between them.

-Join us in the founding and growing the $REV network, which operates as a revenue-generating revnet itself.
+Join us in founding and growing the $REV network, which operates as a revenue-generating revnet itself.

 ## Overview